Viktror-INC/Graphics/README.md

 # Profit and Loss (P&L) Calculation App

-This is a web application built with Next.js, Tailwind CSS, Material UI, Redux Thunk, TypeScript, Chart.js, and Day.js.
+This is a web application built with Next.js, Tailwind CSS, Material UI, RTK Query, TypeScript, Chart.js, and Day.js.
 The app allows users to view and calculate their profit and loss (P&L) based on the provided data.

 ## Features